cup1111/zendulge-be/diagrams/business/deals-user-stories.md

 **Acceptance Criteria:**
 - Login as **manager**
 - → Create or edit a deal within my assigned locations
-- → Start date must be **today or later**
+- → For new deals, start date must be **today or later**
+- → When updating existing deals, historical start dates are allowed
 - → End date must be **after the start date**
-- → Past start or end dates trigger validation errors
+- → Past start dates are allowed for existing deals; past end dates still trigger validation errors
 - → End dates on or before the start date trigger validation error **"End date must be after start date"**